skramm/homog2d/docs/homog2d_manual.md

 ```C++
 auto dist = getParallelDistance( li1, li2 );
 ```
-This will throw if lines are not parallel.
+This will throw if lines are not parallel (unless error checking is disabled).

 You can compute the angle in Radians between two lines, either with a member function or with a free function:
 ```C++